obedwayne/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 753 hello - Write a script that sets the mode of the file hello to this:
 #!/bin/bash
 chmod --reference=olleh hello - Write a script that sets the mode of the file hello the same as olleh’s mode.
+#!/bin/bash
+chmod -R ugo+X * - Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.